 Explore collaboration with United States

 Army Corps of Engineers, United States

 Forest Service, state and national parks,

-individual cities, nonprofits, Tribes, and
+individual cities, nonprofits, and private

-private landowners in invasive species
+landowners in invasive species removal in

-removal and native planting in watershed

-areas managed by water and flood control
+watershed areas managed by water and flood

-agencies.
+control agencies.

 Enhancing and growing existing efforts to reduce invasive species as well as taking advantage of post-fire conditions will help to meet our targets to reduce fire-contributing species in riparian areas by 2,900 acres.